DansGit/qnatool/README.md

 # Features
 * Sporadic documentation and messy code! (see todo)
 * Support for .txt files and .json files (see usage)
-* Generates a database of narrative (SVO) triplets.
+* Generates a database of SVO triplets.
 * Produces gexf files that can be viewed in Gephi.
 * Produces a variety of charts and spreadsheets to describe network properties.